karthi2016/sparql-over-sms/README.md

 For example in the context of disaster management or the Internet of Things.

 Although the costs per transferred byte are relatively high for SMS messages, still some benefits apply.
 For instance, the infrastructure is already in place and has a global reach which even includes some rural areas of development countries.
 Also, the required hardware to be able to send SMS messages is widespread available and is relatively affordable.

+The paper that covers SPARQL over SMS:

+Onno Valkering, Victor de Boer, Gossa Lo, Romy Blankendaal, and Stefan Schlobach. **The Semantic Web in an SMS**. _Proceedings of 20th International Conference on Knowledge Engineering and Knowledge Management (EKAW 2016)_

 ## Features
 The features that are currently supported: